phobos/phobos/README.md

 Normal producers will deliver the messages synchronously and disconnect, it doesn't matter if you use `publish` or `publish_list` after the messages get delivered the producer will disconnect.

 Async producers will accept your messages without blocking, use the methods `async_publish` and `async_publish_list` to use async producers.

-One detail regarding async producers is that you need to shutdown them manually before you close the application.
+__Important__: When using async producers you need to shutdown them manually before you close the application.
 Use the class method `async_producer_shutdown` to safely shutdown the producer.

-An example using your handlers to publish messages would be:
+An example of using handlers to publish messages:

 ```ruby
 class MyHandler